Jester565/Tropadom2/README.md

 ![alt tag](GameImg/tropMP1.PNG)
 ![alt tag](GameImg/tropMP2.PNG)
 Two instances of Tropadom2 where world information is synced and updated.
-THe lines represent places the player can collide with and where light should be blocked.
+The lines represent places the player can collide with and where light should be blocked.
 The rectangles are the two players.